tirtharajdash/ILP2018_DRM/README.md

 Arff files available.

+#### Results

+Invidual dataset results are posted in another GitHub link, as the works are related.
+Here it is: https://github.com/tirtharajdash/ICANN2019_DRM

 #### Shell scripts

 The shell scripts (sh or bash) were used for various purpose in the experiments.
 You may choose not to use them.
 These are just for backup for myself.